 Looking for holiday sweets for your sweeties with more lasting impacts than a sugar and endorphin rush?
 Better-made brands including Alter Eco, Theo Chocolate and Tony’s Chocolonely are working hard to secure stable livelihoods for cocoa farmers around the world.
 Bedré Chocolate — an Oklahoma-based chocolatier owned by the Chickasaw Nation — uses recipes it says “reflect the time-honored tradition of the Native American peoples who first cultivated this divine delicacy”; and Greyston Bakery’s brownies and blondies, packed with purpose, make perfect stocking stuffers.

-Birch Bark Coffee — an Ojibwe-owned, organic, fair-trade, Canadian coffee brand that aims to get clean drinking water to every Indigenous home in the country.
+Birch Bark Coffee is an Ojibwe-owned, organic, fair-trade, Canadian coffee brand that aims to get clean drinking water to every Indigenous home in the country.
 In the UK, Fair Trade- and Gold Standard-certified Cafédirect has been working to improve farmer livelihoods and sustainability for 30 years.
 Here in the US, POC-owned brands such as BLK+Bold, Made by DWC (which also offers apparel and home goods) and Red Bay Coffee are not only working to ensure coffee production is high quality and sustainable; they’ve created a vehicle for diversity, inclusion, social and economic restoration, entrepreneurship, and environmental sustainability domestically, as well.

 A delicious peace offering